-Upon completion of this offering we will have 16,984,333 shares of common stock outstanding (or 19,009,333 shares of common stock outstanding if the underwriters exercise their option to purchase additional shares).
-Following the offering, sales of substantial amounts of our common stock, or the availability of shares for sale, could adversely affect the prevailing market price of our common stock.
+We have 17,946,333 shares of common stock outstanding.
+Sales of substantial amounts of our common stock, or the availability of shares for sale, including those offered hereby, could adversely affect the prevailing market price of our common stock.
 If this occurs and continues, it could impair our ability to raise additional capital through the sale of equity securities should we desire to do so.

-Our principal stockholders will continue to have substantial ownership in us after this offering and this could limit your ability to influence the outcome of key transactions, including a change of control.
+Our principal stockholders may continue to have substantial ownership in us after this offering and this could limit your ability to influence the outcome of key transactions, including a change of control.
 In addition, some of our stockholders may have interests in Kohlberg Capital that differ from yours.

-After the completion of this offering and the other transactions described in this prospectus, and assuming no exercise of the underwriters' option to purchase additional shares, individuals and entities affiliated with Kohlberg & Co. will beneficially own, in the aggregate, approximately 21% of the outstanding shares of our common stock.
-James A. Kohlberg, the Vice-Chairman of our Board of Directors, is a founder and a co-managing partner of Kohlberg & Co.
-Christopher Lacovara, who serves as the Chairman of our Board of Directors and Investment Committee, and Samuel P. Frieder, who serves as a member of our Board of Directors and our Investment Committee must approve of the acquisition and disposition of our investments.
+Individuals and entities affiliated with Kohlberg & Co. beneficially own, in the aggregate, approximately 19% of the outstanding shares of our common stock, 57,555 shares of which are being registered for resale pursuant to this prospectus.
+James A. Kohlberg, the Vice-Chairman of our Board of Directors, is a founder and the Chairman of Kohlberg & Co.
+Christopher Lacovara, who serves as the Chairman of our Board of Directors and Investment Committee, and Samuel P. Frieder, who serves as a member of our Board of Directors and our Investment Committee, are co-managing partners of Kohlberg & Co.
+Our Board of Directors and our Investment Committee must approve of the acquisition and disposition of our investments.
 As a result, these individuals may be able to exert influence over our management and policies.
 Affiliates of Kohlberg & Co. may also acquire additional shares of our equity securities in the future.
 This concentration of ownership may have the effect of delaying, preventing or deterring a change of control of our Company, deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our Company or may ultimately affect the market price of our common stock.
-In addition, Mr. Kratzman, who serves on our Investment Committee, is also employed by Katonah Debt Advisors and is compensated, in part, based upon the performance of Katonah Debt Advisors.
+In addition, Mr. Kratzman, who is the selling stockholder under this prospectus and serves on our Investment Committee, is also employed by Katonah Debt Advisors and is compensated, in part, based upon the performance of Katonah Debt Advisors.
 As a result, Mr. Kratzman may have interests in Katonah Debt Advisors that differ from yours as a stockholder of Kohlberg Capital.